sravananambiar20/Sentiment_Analysis_of_Product_Reviews/README.md

 ## Objectives

-- Classify product reviews into Positive, Neutral, and Negative sentiments
 - Perform comprehensive text preprocessing and exploratory data analysis
 - Build and compare traditional ML models with transformer-based deep learning models
 - Identify the best-performing model based on accuracy and F1-score